Subject Access Request

 If you wish to make a Subject Access Request, you can complete a form.
 Download a Subject Access form.

-Once you have completed the form, you should return this to us at the address below, along with a fee of £10 to meet our costs in providing you with details of the information we hold about you:
+Once you have completed the form, you should return this to us at the address below:

 You can also email: InformationRequests@wheatley-group.com